top of page

 INTERNATIONAL JUSTICE & ACCOUNTABILITY

-Asia, compared to other regions of the world, has had the least engagement with mechanisms of international justice and accountability.
-It has no regional legal institutions, and has amongst the fewest states per region that are signatories to the Rome Statute (19 at last count).
-There is a weak track record of pursuing accountability, at the domestic, regional or international level, exemplified by the status of transitional justice initiatives in South Asia.
+Asia, compared to other regions of the world, has had limited engagement with mechanisms of international justice and accountability.
+It has no regional legal institution or court and has among the fewest states per region that are signatories to the Rome Statute of the International Criminal Court (19 at last count).
+There is a weak track record of pursuing accountability at the domestic, regional, or international level, exemplified by the status of transitional justice initiatives in South Asia.

-There is a gamut of legal mechanisms to ensure individual accountability and state responsibility for international crimes.
+There is a gamut of legal mechanisms to ensure individual accountability and state responsibility for crimes under international law.
 Nationally, these could include prosecution in criminal courts, special war crimes courts, commissions of inquiry; regional mechanisms include inter-governmental commissions, and in the longer term, a regional court; international mechanisms include the International Criminal Court (ICC), ad-hoc or hybrid tribunals such as the Extraordinary Chambers in the Courts of Cambodia (ECCC), the Special Tribunal for Lebanon (STL), the International Criminal Tribunal for the former Yugoslavia (ICTY) and others; evidence preservation institutions such as the International Independent & Impartial Mechanism for Syria (IIIM Syria), the Independent Investigative Mechanism for Myanmar (IIMM); international or mixed truth commissions, as well as International Commissions of Inquiry; and the International Court of Justice (ICJ) for state responsibility.

 bottom of page